Last reviewed 1 March 2021

 health and social care staff.

-NHS England state that they aim to further extend the vaccine programme in November and December to include the 50–64-year-old age group subject to vaccine supply.
+NHS England state that they aim to further extend the vaccine programme to include the 50–64-year-old age group subject to vaccine supply.

 Public Health England point out that those most at risk from flu are also among the most vulnerable to Covid-19, and if people get flu and coronavirus at the same time, they are more likely to be seriously ill.